Fund: Wooden Spoon

 • Grants will not be considered for salaries, administration costs, professional fees and on-going overheads related to a capital project

-If your project is educational or disability sports-focused, the following must apply:
+If a project is educational, health and wellbeing or disability sports focused the following must apply:

-• There must be a key rugby element to engage children and young people
+• There must be a key educational, sporting or physical activity element preferably rugby to engage children and young people

-• It must have a clearly-defined brief detailing the project’s need and objectives; stakeholders; description of participants (age, gender, geography); recruitment of participants; project activity and budget; legacy planning; monitoring and evaluation and mechanism for reporting to Wooden Spoon
+• Must have a clearly defined project brief to include detail on: description of project need and objectives, stakeholders, description of participants (age, gender, geography), recruitment of participants, project activity and budget, legacy planning, monitoring and evaluation and finally reporting to Wooden Spoon

 • Grants will be considered for kit and equipment, salaries and administration costs